zsedem/haskell-cpython/README.md

 # Haskell CPython C bindings [![Build Status](https://travis-ci.org/zsedem/haskell-cpython.svg?branch=main)](https://travis-ci.org/zsedem/haskell-cpython)

-This library provides the C bindings to more or less all of the python3 C API.
+This library provides C bindings to more or less all of the python3 C API.

 > WARNING: Note that the python 3 C API might be quite stable, BUT the [ABI](https://docs.python.org/3/c-api/stable.html) is not, which means if you compiled with a certain minor version (3.7.1) you should run your program